gazebo-web/cloudsim/cmd/nps/README.md

    the groupid in subsequent REST calls in order to refer to a specific simulation instance.

-6. Wait for the "Address has been acquired" status by periodically calling
+6. Wait for the "running" status by periodically calling

 ```
 curl -X GET -H "Private-Token: YOUR_TOKEN" https://staging-cloudsim-nps.ignitionrobotics.org/1.0/simulations/GROUP_ID